RxSugar/Searchy/Carthage/Checkouts/RxSwift/Documentation/GettingStarted.md

 ## Operators

 There are numerous operators implemented in RxSwift.
-The complete list can be found [here](API.md).

 Marble diagrams for all operators can be found on [ReactiveX.io](http://reactivex.io/)

 Almost all operators are demonstrated in [Playgrounds](../Rx.playground).

-To use playgrounds please open `Rx.xcworkspace`, build `RxSwift-OSX` scheme and then open playgrounds in `Rx.xcworkspace` tree view.
+To use playgrounds please open `Rx.xcworkspace`, build `RxSwift-macOS` scheme and then open playgrounds in `Rx.xcworkspace` tree view.

 In case you need an operator, and don't know how to find it there a [decision tree of operators](http://reactivex.io/documentation/operators.html#tree).

-[Supported RxSwift operators](API.md#rxswift-supported-operators) are also grouped by function they perform, so that can also help.

 ### Custom operators